microsoft/Reducio-VAE/README.md

 # Reducio-VAE

-Welcome to the official repository for **Reducio Varitional Autoencoder (Reducio-VAE)**!
+Welcome to the official repository for **Reducio Variational Autoencoder (Reducio-VAE)**!
 [Reducio-VAE](https://arxiv.org/abs/2411.13552) is a model for encoding videos into an extremely small latent space.
 It is part of the Reducio-DiT, which is a highly efficient video generation method.
 Reducio-VAE encodes a 16-frame video clip to $T/4\*H/32\*W/32$ latent space based on a content image prior, which enables 4096x compression rate on the videos.
 More details can be found in the paper.